sjacob2019/Credit-Card-Fraud-Detection/README.md

 <img src="./Images-MidTerm/KMeans/KMeans1.png" alt="KMeans Figure 1" width="700"/>

 The figure above shows the result from k-means clustering on the original data with k set to 2.
 We use all the features for clustering, but we only plot the first three PCA components to visualize the result.
 Since the k-means algorithm only outputs two clusters with no labels, we need to manually assign labels to the clusters.
-Since this is a binary classification problem, there are two possible label assignments, and we choose the assignment that maximizes the sum of the precision rate and the recall rate.
+Since this is a binary classification problem, there are two possible label assignments, and we choose the assignment that maximizes the sum of the specificity rate and the recall rate.
 As we can see, most data points are clustered to the genuine class, resulting in only 3.6% of the fraud cases being correctly clustered.

 ### 7.1.2 GMM

 <!-- Non K-Fold Section -->

 We started with the more naive approach, where we fitted our GMM to the entire dataset and compared our predictions to the ground truths.
-For GMM we analyzed and looked at several statistics: the precision, recall, and F scores of GMM while increasing the number of features.
-Overall, we were able to obtain high recall, precision, and F scores, indicating that GMM ended up being useful when trying to cluster datapoints.
+For GMM we analyzed and looked at several statistics: the specificity, recall, and Balanced Accuracy of GMM while increasing the number of features.
+Overall, we were able to obtain high recall, specificity, and Balanced Accuracy, indicating that GMM ended up being useful when trying to cluster datapoints.

 <img src="./Images-MidTerm/GMM/TongdiNoKfold.png" alt="GMM No KFold" width="500"/>

-As we increased the number of features, the F Score gradually increased as well, indicating better performance as we added more features.
+As we increased the number of features, the Balanced Accuracy gradually increased as well, indicating better performance as we added more features.

-We noticed that precision steadily decreased until the 20th feature and sharply rose at the 21st feature.
+We noticed that specificity steadily decreased until the 20th feature and sharply rose at the 21st feature.
 PCA outputs the principal components ordered by their variance.
 This doesn't necessarily imply that that the first few principal components are the most influential features in differentiating the two clusters.
 We can use the 21st feature as an example.
 Due to the natural ordering of the PCA components, the 21st feature has a smaller variance than the first few PCA components.
-Despite this, we experienced a sharp increase in precision and F Score, indicating that this particular feature had a significant contribution to the model's ability to classify transactions.
+Despite this, we experienced a sharp increase in Balanced Accuracy and specificity, indicating that this particular feature had a significant contribution to the model's ability to classify transactions.

 <img src="./Images-MidTerm/GMM/GMMNewScores.png" alt="GMM Silhouette Score" width="600"/>